What is Subjectivity?

 Money is another example.
 What makes money valuable is that people believe it has value.
 If people stopped viewing money as valuable, then it would no longer be valuable.
 The value of money exists intersubjectively.

 Norms of behavior, such as politeness, are another example.
 In Japan, it is polite to bow when meeting someone.
-In America, it is polite to look into his eyes and shake his hand.
+In England, it is polite to shake hands.
 Those behaviors are polite because people view them as polite.
 There is no objective standard of politeness, just different cultural standards.

-Moral values are intersubjective.
-People naturally create collective values that solve social problems.
-Societies impose those collective values on their members.
+Social values and imperatives are intersubjective.
+Social values emerge culturally as solutions to social problems.
+Societies impose social values on their members.
 That is what creates the social order.
-Moral imperatives, such as “Do not murder”, “Do not rape”, “Do not steal”, etc, are not commandments from God, nor are they derived from logic, nor are they built into human nature.
+Social imperatives, such as “Do not murder”, “Do not rape” and “Do not steal”, are not commandments from God, nor are they derived from logic, nor are they built into human nature.
 They are social rules that make societies work.

 See What is Value? and What is Morality?.